 Braces are special devices temporally attached to the teeth to move and align them in the correct position.
 They are made out of different parts such as:

-• The brackets, which are commonly made of metal and are directly cemented to the teeth,
+The brackets, which are commonly made of metal and are directly cemented to the teeth, The wire that goes across them, And the rubber bands that help with the movement.

 Braces work by applying pressure to the teeth.
 This pressure changes the jaw bone, allowing teeth to move safely into the desired position.
 However, before patients can get braces, they need to achieve certain conditions like healthy gums.